alpha-beta-soup/alpha-beta-soup.github.io/source/_posts/2015-06-01-the-things-you-see-on-a-journey-a-tutorial-on-grass.markdown

 r.mapcalc "$OUTFILE = if(total_los, dist_from_line_feature, null())"
 ```

 Here we use a bit of raster calculation (otherwise known as image manipulation) to make a new layer.
-To put the if statement into human terms to help you interpret it: "if there is a  non-null value of `total_los` (i.e. a cell has been identified as visible), substitute its value with the value of the equivalent cell from the layer `dist_from_line_feature` (the distance from the line feature), otherwise make its value null.
+To put the if statement into human terms: "if there is a  non-null value of `total_los` (i.e. a cell has been identified as visible), substitute its value with the value of the equivalent cell from the layer `dist_from_line_feature` (a raster surface where each cell knows its minimum distance from the line feature), otherwise make its value null.

 The rest should be self-explanatory: